Rakeshkrp/JFrogImageCreation01/README.md

-# A repo created to create an image of the application in the JFrog Artifacts
+# A repo created to deploy an image of the application in the JFrog Artifacts